 Pte Kwesi Amoateng lives in the small village of Bompata in the Ashanti Region of south Ghana.
 He served with the 81st Division during the Second World War.

-99-yr-old veteran Private Alby Gibson was a soldier with the 1st Battalion South Staffordshire Regiment, which made up one quarter of 77th Indian Infantry Brigade on Operation Thursday in 1944.
+Alby was a soldier with the 1st Battalion South Staffordshire Regiment, which made up one quarter of the 77th Indian Infantry Brigade on Operation Thursday in 1944.

 Margaret Joy Hunter graduated from secretarial college during the second world war and quickly found herself at the heart of Churchill’s government, working long shifts in the War Cabinet.
 Here she reflects on her unique experiences; from typing the orders for D-Day, to enjoying a movie night with Churchill in his pyjamas and finally the exhilarating atmosphere of VE Day at Buckingham Palace and The Mall.